-While still at Merck, Dr. Folkers and his research team succeeded in the discovery, isolation, and synthesis of mevalonic acid, which is the producing the building blocks used to make isoprenoids.
-It is also seen why statins inhibit the body's production of CoQ10.

-biochemical precursor of the substances produced in the body in the mevalonate pathway, namely cholesterol, ubiquinone and dolichol.
+While still at Merck, Dr. Folkers and his research team succeeded in the discovery, isolation, and synthesis of mevalonic acid, which is the biochemical precursor of the substances produced in the body in the mevalonate pathway, namely cholesterol, ubiquinone, and dolichol.
 The work of the Merck team led directly to the development of approaches to limiting the biosynthesis of cholesterol.
 Later, it was Dr. Folkers' understanding of the production of cholesterol and Coenzyme Q10 in the same biological pathway that would make him realize that cholesterol inhibiting drugs also inhibit Coenzyme Q10 production.